exercism/python/concepts/basics/introduction.md

 ### Constants

-Constants are names meant to be assigned only once in a program.
+Constants are names meant to be assigned only once in a program — although Python will not prevent re-assignment.
-They should be defined at a [module][module] (file) level, and are typically visible to all functions and classes in the program.
+Using `SCREAMING_SNAKE_CASE` signals to anyone reading the code that the name should **not** be re-assigned, or its value mutated.
-Using `SCREAMING_SNAKE_CASE` signals that the name should not be re-assigned, or its value mutated.
+Constants should be defined at a [module][module] (file) level, and are typically visible to all functions and classes in a program.

 ## Functions